RayDeeUx/menuloop_randomizer/about.md

 ![Screenshot on how to use it](elnexreal.menuloop_randomizer/screenshot.png)

+## Android

+<co>*If you click the folder and you get sent to the geode folder itself, you should go to game/geode/config/elnexreal.menuloop_randomizer and put the songs there*</co>

 # Thanks to!

 - [hiimjustin000](https://github.com/hiimjustin000) <cj>for helping me with the bindings problem (i was using an outdated version of geode LMAO)</cj>